sy-cui/DistMeshPy/README.md

 ## Acknowledgments

-PyDistMesh is inspired by the original MATLAB DistMesh implementation by Per-Olof Persson and Gilbert Strang.
+DistMeshPy is inspired by the original MATLAB DistMesh implementation by Per-Olof Persson and Gilbert Strang.